exorde-labs/TestnetProtocol/docs/tokenomics.md

 ### TECHNICAL GOVERNANCE

  **Exorde aims to be governed by Reputation (REP)**.
 **REP** is a **non-transferable** score that is only earned by correctly participating in the Exorde Protocol.
-Reputation is a better indicator of currently active and involved actors of the Exorde ecosystem than Exorde Token Holders and allows to operate Technical Governance in a scalable manner. **REP is a relative unit of account, allowing for an accurate measure of the contribution of each actor of the ecosystem**
+Reputation is a better indicator of currently active and involved actors of the Exorde ecosystem than Exorde Token Holders and allows to operate Technical Governance in a scalable manner. **REP is a relative unit of account, allowing for an accurate measure of the contribution of each actor in the ecosystem**

 **As opposed to most DAOs of the past years, Token Holders will not be required to participate in highly technical proposals or frequent decision-making.
 Exorde is designed for a scalable and informed decision-making system!**